EnigmaDoor/scoreplay/README.md

 Available is a .env.example file for an easy first-use example

 ## Usage
 After building the project, a binary is present to execute it.
 The main flow of the binary is to prompt the user successively to select a competition, a season and a competitor.
 There exists various ways and options to pre-emptively select or search for those resources.
-They can be seen in .env.example, ./scoreplay --help; and we provide a couple examples below:
+They can be seen in .env.example ; ./scoreplay --help ; and we provide a couple examples below:
 > ./scoreplay --competition sr:competition:23755
 > ./scoreplay --competition UEFA
 > ./scoreplay --competition sr:competition:23755 --season 22
 > ./scoreplay --competition sr:competition:23755 --season sr:season:89689 --competitor land
 > ./scoreplay --competition UEFA --output test.json
 > ./scoreplay --input test.json

+Configuration priority (the prior is overwritten by the later): .env < configs/api.env < CLI flags

 ## Structure
 * pkg - Contains the code